-Figure 3-11: ACEmanager: Status > Location
+Figure 3-13: ACEmanager: Status > Location

-Field Description Location Service Status of the Location Service Enabled Disabled The remainder of the fields of only appear if Location Service is enabled.
-Location Fix Status of the Location fix No Location Fix Location Fix Acquired Differential Location Fix Acquired GNSS Reboot Watchdog Status of the GNSS Reboot Watchdog (see page 269) Enabled Disabled GNSS Antenna Bias Status of the GNSS Antenna Bias setting (see page 270) Enabled Disabled
+Field Description Location Service Status of the Location Service Enabled Disabled The remainder of the fields only appear if Location Service is enabled.

-Field Description Smart GNSS Bias Control Status of the Smart GNSS Bias Control setting (see page 271) • Enabled • Disabled Satellite Count Number of satellites the Location receiver detects GPS Satellites In Fix Shows the IDs for the GPS satellites used to acquire the fix GLONASS Satellites In Fix Shows the IDs for the GLONASS satellites used to acquire the fix Galileo Satellites In Fix Shows the IDs for the Galileo satellites used to acquire the fix BeiDou Satellites In Fix Shows the IDs for the BeiDou satellites used to acquire the fix QZSS Satellites In Fix Shows the IDs for the QZSS satellites used to acquire the fix Latitude Latitude of the Location receiver Click the Map link to view the current location of the router, using Google MapsTM.
+Field Description Location Fix Status of the Location fix No Location Fix Location Fix Acquired Differential Location Fix Acquired GNSS Reboot Watchdog Status of the GNSS Reboot Watchdog (see page 308)EnabledDisabled GNSS Antenna Bias Status of the GNSS Antenna Bias setting (see page 309) Enabled Disabled Smart GNSS Bias Control Status of the Smart GNSS Bias Control setting (see page 309) Enabled Disabled GNSS Assisted Data Retrieval Status of the GNSS Assisted Data Retrieval setting (see page 310).
+This status appears only for AirLink routers equipped with EM7511 or EM7565 radio modules.
+Enabled Disabled Satellite Count Number of satellites the Location receiver detects GPS Satellites In Fix Shows the IDs for the GPS satellites used to acquire the fix GLONASS Satellites In Fix Shows the IDs for the GLONASS satellites used to acquire the fix Galileo Satellites In Fix Shows the IDs for the Galileo satellites used to acquire the fix BeiDou Satellites In Fix Shows the IDs for the BeiDou satellites used to acquire the fix QZSS Satellites In Fix Shows the IDs for the QZSS satellites used to acquire the fix Latitude Latitude of the Location receiver Click the Map link to view the current location of the router, using Google MapsTM.
 Longitude Longitude of the Location receiver Heading Direction in which the AirLink router is moving.
 No configuration is needed for Heading or Speed; these are calculated automatically.
 Speed (km/h) Speed (in kilometers per hour) derived from location service GNSS Firmware Version Current version of firmware on the router's GNSS (Global Navigation Satellite System) module Estimated Position Uncertainty (meters) Estimated error margins in location fixes.
 The status remains at 99.0 (maximum) until a location fix is acquired.